Kurt Saxon: Books and periodicals

+In the mid 1960s he began writing and publishing works on survivalist topics.
 Saxon is the author, under his birth name "Don Sisco," of The Militant's Formulary.
 After his legal name change to Kurt Saxon, he authored the biker book Wheels of Rage, a partially fictitious, but mostly factual account of the San Fernando, California based Iron Cross M.C., an Outlaw motorcycle club; the Poor Man's James Bond series of books on improvised weaponry; and Granddad's Wonderful Book of Chemistry as well as Granddad's Wonderful Book of Electricity, which are compilations of several out of print hobbyist booklets on home brew chemistry and electronics projects.

-In 1976 he began publishing The Survivor to celebrate forgotten pioneer skills.
-These newsletters combined Saxon's articles with reprints of articles on 19th century technology of interest to the survivalist movement.
-He later compiled the material into a series of books by the same name.
+Some of his works instructed on how to make Ricin, as well as weapons and other poisons.
+His writing was included in the collection Rants and Incendiary Tracts, one of only a few right wingers in the work.